acidgenomics/koopa/README.md

 ### dotfiles example

 Koopa is intended to help simplify the bioinformatics side of a user's shell configuration.
-Take a look at Mike's [dotfiles][] repo for an example configuration that sources koopa (refer to `shprofile`).
+Take a look at Mike's [dotfiles][] repo for an example configuration that sources koopa.

 ## Additional configuration